josh-works/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 -------------------------------

 I know most of you will not read the book, despite my strong suggestion and humble request that you do so.
+That's because _you don't yet trust me_.
+It's OK that you don't trust me, I'm just a random person on the internet, but I humbly ask that you _start trying to trust me_.[^trust-me]

+[^trust-me]: It's not unreasonable to think:

+    > Josh, you’re doing a lot of talking and making some bold claims.
+Why should I devote my scarce time and resources to doing what you suggest instead of all the other things I could be doing?

+    Great question.
+Here's my answer:

+    I’ve been helping Turing students prep for the backend program since I graduated Turing in August of 2017.
+I’ve worked with dozens-to-hundreds of Turing students.
+    For the last few months, I’ve had phone conversations with every single student who’s had to repeat mod 1 of the backend program.
+Literally.
+30 minutes, at least, during intermission week before they started mod 1 the second time, and once again, week six, after they found out they were moving on to mod 2. (so far, all have graduated the mod their second time around.)

 If you're not going to read the book, you don't get to question my methodology for the rest of this guide.
 Accept the following truth: